What is a second mortgage?

 Second mortgage

-• A second mortgage is a loan you get on top of your original mortgage.
-This means you'll have two separate loans with different interest rates and terms.
+- A second mortgage is a loan you get on top of your original mortgage.
+This means you have two separate loans with different interest rates and terms.

 Cash-out refinance

-• With a cash-out refinance, you end up with a larger, single loan.
-You’ll make one single (larger) repayment each month/fortnight/week.
+- You end up with a larger, single loan – you’ll make one single (larger) repayment.

-• Refinancing may be cheaper than taking out a second mortgage because you only pay one set of loan fees instead of two.
+- Often cheaper than a second mortgage, since you only pay one set of home loan fees.

 Not all lenders offer second mortgages